mosip/documentation/docs/mobile-id-app-user-guide.md

 ## First launch of the app and initial setup

-1. On the first launch, you will see a prompt asking you to `Allow Mosip Resident App to access the device's location`.
+1. On the first launch, you will see a prompt asking you to `Allow MOSIP Resident App to access the device's location?`

 2. Tap **Allow** to continue.

 <img src="_images/mobile-app-allow-deny.jpeg" width="200" height="400">

-3. Click **Get Started** to setup the app.
+3. Click **Get started** to setup the app.

 <img src="_images/mobile-app-getting-started.jpeg" width="200" height="400">